AchuthanR/ping-spring-boot/README.md

 # Dynamic notifications system using Spring Boot

+This system is used to create notification templates and use them to send personalized notifications to a group of users.
+Details abouts the users like username, firstname, lastname, email etc. can be used in the notification content for personalization.
+SUPERADMIN, ADMIN and USER are the roles available.
+Users can only access their notifications.
+Authentication and authorization are done using jwt tokens.

 Details about the microservices:
 * gateway - Microservice that acts as an API gateway and routes requests to other microservices using their names
 * service-discovery - Eureka server to discover and monitor other microservices